alynes/portfolio/RESUME.md

 #### Associate Developer at Verity Inst.
 June 2018 - Current

+- Project design, feature development, and testing of C#, C++, and Python applications.
-- Project design and feature development with Agile methodology (Scrum).
+.NET Framework, MFC, Windows Forms with Agile methodology (Scrum).

 - Translating customer requests to technical requirements.

-- AGILE development and testing of C# and C++ desktop utilities. .NET Framework, MFC, Windows Forms.

 - Custom SWIG interface file creation and maintenance for automated C++ .dll wrapping for C# and Python.

 - Log file parsing and obfuscation using regular expressions.

-- Working with QA to address defects, and SCR's
+- Working with QA to address defects, and SCR's.

-- Source control with SVN
+- Source control with SVN.

 - Test-Driven-Development in C# with MSTest, and Python with NUnit and UnitTest.